Virginia mom pleads guilty to locking children in makeshift cages

 Malista Ness-Hopkins on Thursday pleaded guilty to five counts of child neglect.

-The news comes after the 39-year-old Accomack County woman was arrested July 2017 after social workers found two of her children living in makeshift cages.
+The news comes after the 39-year-old Accomack County woman was arrested in July 2017 after social workers found two of her children living in makeshift cages.
 The cages were cribs with what social workers said appeared to be the side rails of other cribs screwed on the top, USA Today reported.

 NEW CLUE EMERGES OVER WHO STOLE $100 MILLION DE KOONING PAINTING FROM MUSEUM 30 YEARS AGO